-When you’re finally exhausted by the glut of pumpkin spice, try one of these five cocktails, and learn to love winter squash in a whole new light.
+When you’re finally exhausted by the glut of pumpkin spice, try one of these four cocktails, and learn to love winter squash in a whole new light.

 The Harvest Nog, from Vance Henderson of Drambuie, doubles as a dessert and cocktail in one.
 The two different approaches to preparing the acorn squash in this recipe allow the vegetable to flex its muscles in a couple of different directions.
 For the vegetable cocktail skittish, though, never fear: Allspice and clove help the drink retain a more traditional “nog” flavor profile, while adding in a welcome dose of crispness.

-At first glance, rum might seem to be the key element in the Butter “Nut” Craig, from Todd Thrasher at Bar PX in Alexandria, Va.
+At first glance, rum might seem to be the key element in the Butter “Nut” Craig, from D.C. bartender, bar owner and distiller Todd Thrasher.
 But one sip and you’ll know it’s the orange liqueur that steals the show.
 The cordial deftly balances the squash’s earthiness with the rum’s spice and the glittery cinnamon-sugar rim.

 This Hot Butter(nut) Rum, from Sother Teague at New York City bitters powerhouse Amor y Amargo, is named for the butternut squash, and it will work nicely with the butternut if that’s the gourd at your disposal.
 Substituting a sugar pumpkin, though, is just a little bit more fun.
 The twee-looking pumpkin is typically no bigger than eight inches and lends a velvety texture to the cocktail.
 Plus, it’s downright adorable.
 (Bonus: Pull double duty and roast the seeds!)